jakub-beep/jakub-beep/README.md

 ### Hi there 👋

-🇵🇱 My name is Jakub and I am from Poland.
+🇶🇦: My name is Jakub and I am from Poland.
 Currently I devote my time between:
-💼 working as CAD Designer
+💼 working as CAD Designer;
 💻 studying application of Internet of Things at Adam Mickiewicz University in Poznań.

 :red_car:  Currently I am part of students organization that works on building solar cars.
 These cars are using electric engines and PV panels to use some natural power resources.